 Owners could open bidding at five percent of their bankroll and then nobody else bids on the player.
 For all we know, that manager could have landed the player for 3%.

 Toward the middle of the draft, knowing the maximum the other managers can bid can be very helpful.
 With the help of a simple equation in a spreadsheet, apply this formula to each team:

 1 + remaining bankroll - # of positions left to fill

 Assuming the minimum bid is $1, if a player has $22 remaining and has 10 roster spots to fill, the most he can bid on any single player is $13.
 With this data live on your computer you can quickly see the maximum anyone can bid.
 In addition, you can see exactly how aggressive each manager can become.

 Feed the Mistake

-If two owners get into a bidding war over a player and one owner eventually overspends, then nominate an even better player at the same position.
+If two managers get into a bidding war over a player and one eventually overspends, then nominate an even better player at the same position.
 This works beautifully when you want managers to continue overspending.
 The manager that lost on the last bid will be even more excited to land a better player at the same position.
-Other owners, while they would never admit it and may not even realize it, have been influenced by the bidding war they just witnessed.
+Others, while they would never admit it and may not even realize it, have been influenced by the bidding war they just witnessed.